 Laser resurfacing is most commonly performed under local anesthesia with sedation, especially when it's used to treat localized areas of the face.
 You'll be awake but relaxed, and will feel minimal discomfort.
 For more extensive resurfacing, your surgeon may prefer to use general anesthesia, in which case you'll sleep through the procedure.

 Recovery will differ for each patient, and the healing process occurs in stages.

 After your procedure, your surgeon may apply protective creams or ointments to your resurfaced skin until healing is complete.
 Your surgeon will advise you about cleansing your skin, as well as when to apply ointments or creams.
 It is essential to follow your surgeon's instructions so your skin heals properly.
-In some cases, a bandage will be applied over the treated skin for five to ten days following surgery.
+In some cases, a bandage will be applied over the treated skin for five to 10 days following surgery.

-Redness and swelling is to be expected if you have had a deeper chemical peel, dermabrasion or laser skin resurfacing.
-About seven to ten days after your skin resurfacing procedure, new skin will begin to form.
+Redness and swelling are to be expected if you have had a deeper chemical peel, dermabrasion or laser skin resurfacing.
+About seven to 10 days after your skin resurfacing procedure, new skin will begin to form.
 After the initial redness subsides, your skin may be pink for several weeks to months.
 Camouflage makeup usually can be used within a couple of weeks, but your plastic surgeon will advise you.

 Although you will gradually see improvements, it may take months for all of your skin's pinkness to subside and the final results of your procedure to become apparent.
 Once the skin heals completely, most patients are very happy with the results of their skin resurfacing.

 Your surgeon will provide you with specific instructions and guidelines for resuming your regular daily routine.
 It is very important to follow your surgeon's instructions to make sure your skin heals properly.